TERREMEMBER/znbase/architecture/design/online-index-backfill.md

 * **Efficient for large datasets:** Index build should occur in a distributed manner (utilizing multiple/all nodes in the cluster) to efficiently handle large datasets.
 * **Resilience:** The index build should be resilient to failures.
 The entire build process should not need to restart on a node failure in the cluster.

 > **Note:** Online index backfill relies on the online schema change framework.
-This design doc assumes the reader is familiar with how online schema changes are handled in YugabyteDB.
+This design doc assumes the reader is familiar with how online schema changes are handled in ZNbaseDB.

 # Design